cloudentity/acp-helm-charts/charts/acp/README.md

 _See [helm upgrade](https://helm.sh/docs/helm/helm_upgrade/) for command documentation._

+### From 2.4.0 to 2.4.1

+`IngressMtls.secret` was renamed to `IngressMtls.tlsSecrets` to match other ingress format.
+Type was changed from map to array.
+`IngressMtls.tls` configuration was added.

+### Upgrade from 0.17.x to 2.0.0

+No breaking changes.
+Helm charts were updated to match ACP version.

 ### From 0.15.0 to 0.15.1

 Version 0.15.1 of ACP helm chart uses `docker.cloudentity.io` as the secret name referencing Cloudentity registry.